-- ISC 5.1 testing on an Oracle database has been on Oracle Database 10g Enterprise Edition Release 10.2.0.1.0 64 bit Production.
+- ISC 5.2 testing on an Oracle database has been on Oracle Database 10g Enterprise Edition Release 10.2.0.1.0 64 bit Production.
 If you would like to use another version of Oracle, see Oracle's compatibility information. - CEs are supported with Cisco IOS 12.1 or later if the CE is a router, and if connecting using Ethernet then it must have a VLAN ethernet interface.
-The Management Customer Edge router (MCE) can be any CE. - The MPE can be any of the PE devices in the following tables.
+The Management Customer Edge router (MCE) can be any CE. - The Network-facing Provider Edge (NPE) and User-facing Provider Edge (UPE) can be any of the PE devices in the following tables.